SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 Creating Alerts
 ---------------

-To create an alert, you POST an alert resource to the url ``/v2/alerts``.
+The alert resource is a JSON object.
+To create an alert you POST a sensor resource to the url ``/v2/alerts``.

-* The alert resource is a JSON object.
-* The "name", "description", "template", and "sendEmail" fields are required when creating an alert.
-* The alert name must be at least 4 characters long, contain only lowercase letters, numbers, dashes and underscores, and can start with a lowercase letter or an underscore only.

 To create an alert: